 The Company relies in part on trademark, copyright and trade secret law to protect its intellectual property in the United States and abroad.
 The Company seeks to protect its software, documentation and other written materials under trade secret and copyright law, which afford only limited protection.
 The Company also relies in part on patent law to protect its intellectual property in the United States and abroad.
 The Company currently holds four United States patents, including patents relating to video compression and memory architecture technology, and has a number of United States and foreign patent applications pending.
 There can be no assurance that any such patent applications will result in an issued patent.
-There can be no assurance that the Company's means of protecting its proprietary rights in the United States or abroad (where effective intellectual property protection may be unavailable or limited) will be adequate or that competitors will not independently develop technologies that are similar or superior to the Company's technology, duplicate the Company's technology or design around any patent of the Company.
-The Company has in the past licensed and in the future expects to continuing licensing its technology from misappropriation.
+There can be no assurance that the Company's means of protecting its proprietary rights in the United States or abroad (where effective intellectual property protection may be unavailable or limited) will be adequate or that competitors will not independently develop technologies that are similar or superior to the Company's technology, duplicate the Company' technology or design around any patent of the Company.
+The Company has in the past licensed and in the future expects to continuing licensing its technology to others, many of whom are located or may be located abroad.
+There are no assurances that such licensees will protect the Company's technology from misappropriation.
 Moreover, litigation may be necessary in the future to enforce the Company's intellectual property rights, to determine the validity and scope of the proprietary rights of others, or to defend against claims of infringement or invalidity.
 Such litigation could result in substantial costs and diversion of management time and resources and could have a material adverse effect on the Company's business and operating results.